gripableteam/gripable-play-unity-docs/source/index.html.md

 # Connection Events

-> To subscribe a handler to an event, assign a function without arguments that returns void to it
+> To subscribe a handler to an event, assign a reference to an encapsulated method which has no parameters and no return value.

 ```csharp
 class MyView : MonoBehaviour {